kartik-v/yii2-checkbox-x/README.md

    - `0`: Checkbox is unchecked.
    - `null`: Checkbox is indeterminate.
 - You can set the plugin to allow **three states** or the default **two states** for the checkbox.
-- Specifically uses Bootstrap 3.x styles & glyphs.
+- Specifically uses Bootstrap styles & glyphs (supports 3.x, 4.x.
+5.x).
 One can configure the checked, unchecked, and indeterminate icons to be shown for the checkboxes.
-- Special CSS 3 styling, to enhance the control to look like any Bootstrap 3 form control.
+- Special CSS 3 styling, to enhance the control to look like any Bootstrap form control.
 Supports the `has-error`, `has-success`, `has-warning` styling states like other Bootstrap form-controls.
 - Plugin CSS styling automatically defaults the checkboxes to inline display.
 You can also control the markup for block display like in checkbox lists.
 - You can add a `label` before or after with a `for` attribute and click on the label to change the checkbox values.
 Alternatively you can enclose the